EduardSchwarzkopf/personal-blog/_posts/flask_with_plesk.md

 I wanted to install my flask app on my plesk server.
 This was not as easy as I initially expected, so I am recording my steps here so that this might help someone else if necessary.

 In the first step, make sure you have nginx installed.
-You can find instructions [here](https://support.plesk.com/hc/en-us/articles/213944825-How-to-install-and-enable-nginx-reverse-proxy-on-a-Plesk-for-Linux-server).
+You can find instructions <PageLink url="https://support.plesk.com/hc/en-us/articles/213944825-How-to-install-and-enable-nginx-reverse-proxy-on-a-Plesk-for-Linux-server">here</PageLink>.

 ## Hosting settings